A Spot of Folly

 A Spot of Folly is a collection of short stories by English writer Ruth Rendell.
 Subtitled "Ten And A Quarter New Tales Of Murder and Mayhem" the collection was published in 2017, two years after Rendell's death.
-The stories in the collection had been previously published in crime fiction magazines between 1970 and 2005, most of them Ellery Queen's Mystery Magazine.
+The stories in the collection had been previously published in crime fiction magazines between 1970 and 2005, most of them in Ellery Queen's Mystery Magazine.